JoshuaSkootsky/chuyu-tian/content/posts/statement.md

 # CV

-A copy of my CV can be found here <link>
+A copy of my CV will be here soon.